Unity-Technologies/com.unity.formats.fbx/QAReport.md

 ### Package Status

 - No issues from current test plan or bugfixes.
-- Mesh offset bug when exporting the "Lu" character from the Adam character pack still present - card logged.
+- Mesh offset bug when exporting the "Lu" character from the Adam character pack still present.
 - "Fbx Export" settings still in their own tab whereas the other project settings have been integrated into their own dockable window.
-- A few errors in 2018.1 but we've deprecated support for it so it's fine
+- prefabUtility and usePhysicalCamera errors in 2018.1 but we've deprecated support for it so it's not an issue